Snakeblack/Snakeblack/README.md

 Web Developer nd Designer
 -------------------------

 I've been learning to code for 4 years.
-I started with HTML, but have really found a passion for frontend development with JS (React), although the backend is also important and interesting.
+I started with JS, but have really found a passion for frontend development with JS (React), although the backend is also important and interesting.

 * 🌍  I'm based in Madrid
 * 🖥️  See my portfolio at [MyPortfolio](http://mretamozo.com)